Read first: Introduction to Data Flow Programming.

 Complex types of data used in Aurora Vision Studio are built with one of the following constructs:

 Composite data consisting of a fixed number of named fields.
 For example, the Point2D type is a structure composed of two real-valued fields: X and Y.

 More information about using structures can be found: here.

 Composite data composed of zero, one or many elements of the same type.
-In Adaptive Vision Studio, for any type X there is a corresponding XArray type, including XArrayArray.
+In Aurora Vision Studio, for any type X there is a corresponding XArray type, including XArrayArray.
 For example, there are types: Point2D, Point2DArray, Point2DArrayArray and more.

 Example filters having arrays on the outputs: